tomavelev/tts-java-client/README.md

 ------------

 * **Audio Generation**: The Flask app generates an audio file based on the provided request parameters.
-* **Spring Boot Integration**: This Spring Boot app integrates with the Flask app, allowing users to send HTTP requests with parameters and receive an audio file in response.
+* **Spring Boot Integration**: This Spring Boot service that integrates with the Flask app, allowing dev users to send HTTP requests with parameters and receive an audio file in response **Requirements**
-* **RESTful API**: The Spring Boot app exposes a RESTful API for users to interact with the Flask app.

-**Requirements**
 ---------------